Find your Feelgood Health

 - Avoid lifting if you have an existing heart condition.
 Exercises that involve lifting overhead aren’t recommended because this forces the cardiovascular system to work against gravity, which can greatly increase blood pressure.

-- It’s also best to avoid ‘isometric exercises’, which contract a particular muscle or group of muscles, like the plank.
+- It’s also best to avoid ‘isometric exercises’, which contract a particular muscle or group of muscles, like the plank or wall sit.
 These exercises restrict blood vessels, whereas normal contractions release tension between reps, causing blood pressure to drop.

 - Combine stretching with resistance training.
 To really feel the benefits of static stretching, combine it with resistance training to help make the newfound range of motion more permanent.
 Resistance training helps to build strength in that new movement, letting our bodies know that it is ‘safe’ to move that far.
 Use exercises that can help you achieve this, such as straight-leg deadlifts or chest flyes.
 A chest flye is where you lie with your head and shoulders supported by the bench, then raise dumbbells directly above your chest, before lowering the weights in an arc as far as you comfortably can.
 It’s important to build up the range of motion and weights gradually.